Governance principles

 Award readiness

-Before a package is awarded, the procurement manager should be able to answer:- Which contractor is selected?
+Before a package is awarded, the procurement manager should be able to answer:- Which contractor is selected, and is it ranked in both evaluations?

-- Which technical round and commercial round support the recommendation?
+- Which technical round and commercial round support the recommendation, and are both marked Ready and reviewed?

 - Why did the team choose the selected contractor over the nearest alternatives?